falcon-computing/genome-release/docs/README.md

 ![Falcon Workflow](resources/fcs-genome-workflow.jpeg)
 Figure 1.
 Side-by-side analysis of the Falcon Accelerated Pipeline and the GATK Best Practices Pipeline: The middle panel indicates the general workflow starting with 1.
 Mapping the FASTQ sequences to the reference 2.
 Recalibrating base quality score and finally 3.
 Calling germline variants.
 The upper and lower panels illustrate the command-line implementation of the workflow using the Falcon Accelerated Pipeline and GATK Best Practices Pipeline respectively.

+A similar pipeline for somatic mutation call is also available through the use of another of GATK's Best Practices pipeline tool- Mutect2.
+The initial steps of the pipeline remain the same, beginning with fcs-genome align and followed by fcs-genome bqsr.
+The primary difference is that in the case of Mutect2, two paired-end fastq sequence files are used as input- that of the tumor sample and the normal sample. fcs-genome mutect2, which is the Falcon accelerated equivalent of GATK's Mutect2, takes as input BAM files of the tumor and normal samples.
+The resulting output is a VCF file comprising of somatic variant calls.

 The table below shows which of the components of the GATK best practices have a Falcon accelerated counterpart and which ones are left in their original forms:

 | Original Tool | Original Version | Command | Falcon Accelerated Command |